 Within a reasonable time after receiving the Planning and Zoning Board report and recommendation, the Town Council shall take final action by either approving, approving with conditions, or denying the request.
-No public notice and hearing is required, but such matters shall be handled in a public session, as part of a previously prepared agenda.
+No public notice and hearing is required, but such matters shall be handled in a public session as part of a previously prepared agenda.
 Such matters shall be a public record, and approval, approval with conditions, or denial shall require formal action by the Town Council.
-Appeal from decisions of the Town Council shall be heard as set out in Article 12 of these Land Development Regulations.